 It was hard leaving Sucre.
 We changed our plans and procrastinated for a few days until we decided that the only way was to buy a bus ticket back to Uyuni and then we had to leave!
 It was the usual faff of getting a bus with the bikes but it was preferable to the alternative which was ride the five days back to Uyuni on the road we had already ridden previously (and there’d be some big hills to climb back up to the altiplano).
 Once back in Uyuni we went back to the same cheap hostel, ate at the same chicken restaurant and felt as though we’d never left.

-After the easy daily route of working, studying and socialising in Sucre it took us a little while to get used to being back on the bikes again.
+After the easy daily route of volunteering, studying and socialising in Sucre it took us a little while to get used to being back on the bikes again.
 We did ease into it though with a five kilometre round trip to the “train graveyard” just outside of town on the day we arrived.
 It’s a bit of a tourist trap, with all the 4×4 groups stopping there on the way to the salt flats but it was a really interesting place, if a bit eerie and out of place in the desert.

 British engineers arrived in Uyuni during the 19th century to help build the rail network, bringing the trains with them and with Uyuni’s location in the south of Bolivia it made a useful transport hub for transporting minerals from the mines to the Pacific Ocean.
 But as with most rail networks in South America, the plans were abandoned and the trains were left to slowly corrode away in the middle of the salty desert.
 We spent a few hours exploring the carriages and engines, drinking mate and we were happy that it was warmer than the last time we were here.